Children's Long-Term Support: How do I become a provider?

 1: Enroll with DHS to be a qualified provider

 The Wisconsin Department of Health Services (DHS) will review your enrollment and qualifications, which could include a caregiver background check.
-If you are initially approved, DHS will add your information to the public CLTS Provider Directory.
+If you are approved, DHS will add your information to the public CLTS Provider Directory.
 DHS will share your information with the county waiver agency(ies) (CWAs) in the county(ies) you want to deliver services in.
 They will handle the rest of the process.
 Read more below.

 2: Connect with the CWA